aramis-lab/leaspy/docs/models_evaluation.md

 ### Events

-For the joint model, it is interesting to have prediction metrics on survival as well:
+For the joint model, it is useful to have prediction metrics on survival as well:

 #### Integrated Brier Score (IBS)
 The Integrated Brier Score (IBS) is a robust metric used to evaluate the predictive accuracy of survival models.